Chapter 4: Let Your Winners Run

 Nothing else matters.

 This is what so many investors get wrong.
-Either they think it’s all about finding cheap companies, or the hottest stocks.
-PE ratios, Moving averages, Moats, business model don’t matter.
-Analyzing certainly helps.
-But they’re not enough.
+Either they think it’s all about finding cheap companies or the hottest stocks.
+P/E ratios, moving averages, moats, and business models don’t matter.
+Analyzing certainly helps, but it’s not enough.

 It’s about how much you make when you’re right and how much you lose when you’re wrong.

-This is true for day traders and long-term investors.
+This is true for day traders and long-term investors alike.

-The only difference between those is typically the timeframe.
+The only difference between them is typically the timeframe.

-The important lesson here is you will be wrong.
+The important lesson here is that you will be wrong.
 A lot.
-Even if you think can’t go lower because it’s so cheap.
-Or it has to go higher because it has all numbers speaking for it.
-You’ll be wrong most of the time.
+Even if you think it can’t go lower because it’s so cheap, or it has to go higher because all the numbers speak for it, you’ll be wrong most of the time.

-This can happen in the best kinds of market environment.
+This can happen in the best kinds of market environments.

-But you gotta except that mistakes are part of the game.
+But you’ve got to accept that mistakes are part of the game.

 A good way to visualize that is this table.

 Let’s assume you’re right 30% of the time.
-Your winners need to be more than 2x bigger than your losses just to break even. and not to lose money.
-Ideally, they should be 3x larger.
-Than you’re in a good position.
+Your winners need to be more than twice as big as your losses just to break even and avoid losing money.
+Ideally, they should be three times larger.
+Then you’re in a good position.

-The goal is to build in failure.
-Having a 50% win-rate works sometimes but on average is unrealistic.
-So, your strategy needs to cover the worst case scenario.
-That’s why starting off at 30% and 3:1 is a good start.
+The goal is to build failure into your strategy.
+Having a 50% win rate works sometimes but, on average, is unrealistic.
+So your strategy needs to cover the worst-case scenario.
+That’s why starting off with a 30% win rate and a 3:1 risk-reward ratio is a good start.
 Of course, this can be adjusted down the road.
 But if you don’t know where to start, start here.

 What does this mean in practice?

 What a lot of investors get fundamentally wrong is thinking all they have to do is buy and hold.
-Now this is not entirely wrong.
-But here’s what’s missing.
-You want to buy and hold winners/profits and not losses.
+Now, this is not entirely wrong.
+But here’s what’s missing: you want to buy and hold winners/profits, not losses.

 More on that in the next chapter.